 Appalachian Police's furriest officers stand about 2 feet tall, Officer Yaya and Officer Mitzi - both Labrador retrievers.
-Yaya and Mitzi are trained in explosive detection and tracking, and provides valuable assistance on campus and during special events.
-The Appalachian K-9 teams may also be called out to assist the greater High-Country Community.
+Yaya and Mitzi are trained in explosive detection and tracking, and provide valuable assistance on campus and during special events.
+The Appalachian K-9 teams may also be called out to assist the greater community.